isometry/platform-health/pkg/provider/kubernetes/README.md

 ## Configuration

-The Kubernetes Provider is configured through the platform-health server's configuration file, with list of instances under the `kubernetes` key.
+The Kubernetes Provider is configured through the platform-health server's configuration file.
+Each instance is defined with its name as the YAML key.

+* `type` (required): Must be `kubernetes`.
 * `group` (default: `apps`): The group of the Kubernetes resource.
 * `version` (optional): The version of the Kubernetes resource.
 If not specified, the API server's preferred version is used automatically.
 * `kind` (default: `deployment`): The kind of the Kubernetes resource.
-* `name` (required): The name of the Kubernetes resource.
+* `resource` (required): The name of the Kubernetes resource.
 * `namespace` (default: `default`): The namespace of the Kubernetes resource.
 * `checks`: A list of CEL expressions to validate the resource.
 Each check has:
   * `expression` (required): A CEL expression that must evaluate to `true` for the resource to be healthy.